COSC3020/detecting-isomorphism-kkrweb/README.md

 This leads to V! possible mappings in the worst case, since each mapping choice is forced to reduce potential options in subsequent steps.

-When a complete mapping is found when `currentIndex` reaches `verticesGraph1.length`, the implementation verifies that all original adjacency relationships were preserved.
+When a complete mapping is found when `currentIndex` reaches `verticesGraph1.length`, the implementation verifies that all original adjacency relationships observed in the first graph exist in the second.

 This verification step involves checking all edges in both graphs, contributing $O(E)$ work where E is the number of edges.